 To begin, let’s explore your motivation for starting.

 Now that you are clearer on why you want to start hiking (yay!), let’s start to consider what you need to begin.
-Here, we will focus on planning the hike, but I encourage you to read our guide on clothing and gear too so you have all the information needed to get started.
+Here, we will focus on planning the hike.
+For more on the clothing and gear required.

 There are several main factors to consider when planning your hike: